omega-gg/VBML/ethics.md

 ## english / [français](fr/ethics.md)

+This document is a listing of ethical principles applied to the VBML language and its related software.

 ## Motion Freedom

 Motion Freedom is a set of ethical principles regarding video streaming on the Internet.
 These core